15 Brilliant Handy Hints for Camping

 Stuff each well of an egg carton with dryer lint.
 Then pour melted wax into each well and let them cool.
 The wax waterproofs the dryer lint and carton and helps the starter burn longer.

 Ready to make a fire pit a part of your backyard entertainment scene?
 Here’s what you need to know before you start.

 Turn a simple pill case into a compact and handy portable spice rack for your camper or RV.
 This is perfect for weekend trips or slightly luxurious camping.
 Write the spice names on the case with permanent marker for reference.
 Store in a plastic baggy and pack it into your camping gear for the upcoming trip.

 A plastic snow sled is useful in the off-season, too.
 We’ve used ours to haul yard debris, bags of concrete and plants.
 The sled slides over grass, sand and gravel with ease.
 We’ve even used it to haul camping gear from our car to our campsite.
 It works great!

 Wine Cork Fire Starters

-Fill a mason jar with wine corks and rubbing alcohol, and let the corks soak.
-The corks will burn ok in a couple days, but for best results, soak them for a week.
+Fill a Mason jar with wine corks and rubbing alcohol and let the corks soak.
+The corks will burn OK in a couple of days, but for best results soak them for a week.
 Be sure the corks are natural, not synthetic.

 Swiss Army Tinker